eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 ---
-id: RESOURCE-USE
+id: ResourceUsage
-title:  ETH1 Resource Needs
+title:  Resource Usage
-sidebar_label: Resource Usage
+sidebar_label: ResourceUsage
 ---

-# ETH1 Resource Needs

 For reference, here are disk, RAM and CPU requirements, as well as mainnet initial synchronization times, for different Ethereum 1 clients.